Learn more about what a Village is and how

 Then visit that Village's website for signup details.

 How do I Start a Village?
-Here are five tips to getting started:
+Here are some tips to getting started:

 To view the full Village 101 Toolkit and learn how to start a Village from the ground up, please consider joining Village to Village Network.